scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 last 5 ms of compression.
 Second, there is a slow pressure decrease after the EOC due to heat transfer from the reactants to the relatively colder chamber walls.
 Third, after some delay period there is a spike in the pressure corresponding to rapid heat release due to combustion.
-Finally, the signal is somewhat noisy, and the measured initial voltage may be offset from the nominal 0 V by a few millivolts.
+Finally, the signal can be somewhat noisy, and the measured initial voltage may be offset from the nominal 0 V by a few millivolts.

 Filtering and Smoothing
 =======================